 Home Office Stress Reduction

 While it is easy to see the benefits of working from home, having everything you’re responsible for in the place that’s supposed to be your own personal refuge can get stressful really quickly!
 Those who work at home should make sure to separate their work from their leisure in time as well as space.
-Home offices that are in some way separated from other areas of the home (preferably with a door that closes and a scheduled amount of “regular business hours”) can help make the transition from work-mode to home-mode more defined, and can allow you to fully enjoy yourself during your time off.
+The cost of a home office may be surprisingly affordable.
+Separating your office from other areas of the home (preferably with a door that closes and a scheduled amount of “regular business hours”) can help make the transition from work-mode to home-mode more defined, and can allow you to fully enjoy yourself during your time off.

 No Comments Yet